 Note: Schools with early years provision should also ensure that relevant references to the statutory Early years foundation stage (EYFS) statutory framework are included in their safeguarding/child protection policy.

-St Anne's Catholic Voluntary Academy
+Name of Academy: St Anne's Catholic Voluntary Academy, Buxton

 The policy will be reviewed annually as a minimum, unless lessons learnt or new legislation, national or local guidance suggests the need for an earlier date of review.